tammybutow/Fintech-Failure-Stories/README.md

 # Fintech Facts

-  - Banks must report online banking glitches to the FCA if they meet certain criteria.
+  - Banks must <a href="https://www.fca.org.uk/data-visualisation/operational-and-security-incidents">report online banking glitches to the FCA </a> if they meet certain criteria.
 These include incidents that, at the lower impact level, affect more than 10% of the payment service provider’s regular level of transactions, or 25% at the higher impact level.
 View the reported incidents here: https://www.fca.org.uk/data-visualisation/operational-and-security-incidents